kalebkidwell/NithingDrone-framework/README.md

 | Documentation | Additional architecture and design notes |

 This repository is intended to be read as an engineering notebook documenting the design, organization, and evolution of a long-term AI-assisted software project rather than as a finished commercial product.

+## Engineering Principles

+Several principles guide every architectural decision in this repository.

+### Single Responsibility

+Each subsystem is designed to perform one primary responsibility and expose structured outputs rather than hidden internal state.

+### Documentation Before Implementation

+Major features begin as written specifications before implementation is attempted.

+### Layered Validation

+Information progresses through multiple independent validation layers rather than a single execution path.

+### Iterative Development

+The project evolves through repeated cycles of specification, implementation, review, documentation, and refinement.

+### AI as an Engineering Tool

+AI is used as an implementation collaborator rather than an autonomous developer.
+Architecture, decomposition, documentation, review, organization, and long-term direction remain human-driven responsibilities.

+### Long-Term Maintainability

+The repository prioritizes clarity, organization, and explainability over rapid feature expansion.

 # Project Overview

 |                                  |                                                                    |